Professor Stavros Brekoulakis, LLB (Athens) LLM (London) PhD (London)

 Tel: +44 (0)20 7882 8215

-Stavros Brekoulakis is a Professor of International Arbitration and Commercial Law, Queen Mary University of London, as well as an attorney-at-law.
+Stavros Brekoulakis is a Professor in International Arbitration and Commercial Law at Queen Mary University of London, as well as an attorney-at-law.
 He teaches courses in International Commercial Arbitration, International Construction Contracts and Arbitration, International Commercial Litigation and Conflict of Laws, International Commercial Law.
 His academic work includes the leading monograph on Third Parties in International Commercial Arbitration (OUP 2010), the book Arbitrability: International and Comparative Perspectives (Kluwer 2009) and numerous publications in leading legal journals and reviews.
+He is currently writing (with Audley Sheppard) a book on Public Policy and Mandatory Rules in International Arbitration: a Common Law Perspective (OUP 2016).
+He is the Director of the Institute for Regulation and Ethics at Queen Mary, and the Rapporteur of the ICCA-Queen Mary Task Force on Third-Party Funding.

-He has practiced commercial law, arbitration and litigation as an in-house counsel and private practitioner in Greece, and he has been involved in international arbitration for more than 14 years as counsel, expert and arbitrator.
+Brekoulakis has been involved in international arbitration for more than 15 years as counsel, arbitrator and expert.
+Having practiced commercial law, arbitration and litigation as an in-house counsel and private practitioner, he currently accepts appointments as arbitrator and expert.
 He has been appointed in arbitrations under the rules of the London Court of International Arbitration, the International Chamber of Commerce, the Danish Institute of Arbitration, as well as in ad hoc arbitrations under the UNCITRAL Arbitration Rules.
 His professional expertise focuses on arbitrations in the context of international business and trade transactions, including construction projects, sales of goods and distribution agreements, IP contracts, shipping and insurance contracts, financial transactions.

-He holds an LLB degree (summa cum laude) from the National University of Athens (1997), an LLM degree (summa cum laude) in International Business Law from King’s College London (2003) and a PhD degree in Arbitration and Conflict of Laws from Queen Mary, University of London (2007).
+He holds an LL.B. degree from the National University of Athens (1997), an LL.M. degree in International Business Law from King’s College London (2003) and a Ph.D. degree in Arbitration and Conflict of Laws from Queen Mary, University of London (2007).